 Another useful feature of the view shown in Figure 7, is that it provides another way of seeing that the Row-wise method is best in this sense, and that the best results are for the larger sample sizes.
-In particular, it is very clear that at n = 1600, the percentages virtually achieve their goal of $\alpha = 0.05$, uniformly over both rows and settings (except for density estimation at large scales).
+In particular, it is very clear that for high sample sizes of n = 1600 and n = 6400, the percentages virtually achieve their goal of $\alpha = 0.05$, uniformly over both rows and settings (except for density estimation at large scales).